 Shoulder Hump

-Brown bears have a pronounced hump at their shoulder, whereas black bears do not.
-The shoulder hump comprises a large muscle that a black bear does not have.
+There are several differences that are easily noticed between brown bears and black bears at first glance.
+Brown bears have a pronounced hump at their shoulder, while black bears do not.
+The shoulder hump comprises a large muscle that black bears do not have.

 You can see the difference in the two pictures below.